llpeterson/internetworking/basic-ip.md

 network number in their IP address.
 Thus, H1 deduces that it can deliver the datagram directly to H2 over the Ethernet.
-The one issue that needs to be resolved is how H1 finds out the correct Ethernet address for H2—this is the address resolution mechanism described in a later section.
+The one issue that needs to be resolved is how H1 finds out the correct Ethernet address for H2—the resolution mechanism described in a later section addresses this issue.

 Now suppose H5 wants to send a datagram to H8.
 Since these hosts are on different physical networks, they have different network numbers, so H5